BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

     "NEED TO BE SET!!! _YOUR-SERVER-LOCATION/plugins/BetonQuest/QuestPackages/tutorialQuest_"

 ## 1. Creating the folder structure for your first objective
-Add a new file to your "_tutorialQuest_" `QuestPackage` named "_objectives.yml_" and after that add a new file to your "_tutorialQuest_" Conversations folder named "_blacksmith.yml_".
+Add a new file to your "_tutorialQuest_" `QuestPackage` named "_objectives.yml_" and a new file to your "_tutorialQuest_" Conversations folder named "_blacksmith.yml_".
-You may asking why we add a new file to conversations folder.
-This is because our created folder event ends after the city tour.
-We now want to talk to the blacksmith and get more instructions.
+You may ask why we add a new file to the conversations folder.
+This is because the city tour currently ends in nothingness.
+We're going add a blacksmith NPC that the player can talk to.

 Here is an overview of what your directory structure should look like now: